Nakade-PlayInside/nakade-web/README.md

 In 2015, The Nakade-League started with 22 players particpating from 3 countries and 6 cities.
 In 02/2015, the portal provides two languages, English and German and just a single system  - league!
 We hope to complete all requests in 2019.

 If you want to provide help, you can directly apply to holger@nakade.de.
-We are looking for Open source developers in php or/and jQuery, Web Designers and Translators.
+Next to experienced developers in php and/or JavaScript, we are looking for Web Designers and Translators.
+For translation, we appreciate native speakers of English, French, Spanish, Italian, Polish, Czech, Turkish, Russian, Japanese, Korean and Chinese.
+Default language is English.

+Dr. Holger Maerz
+Lead Developer and Project Head